Thomas Edison, Tesla and the lightbulb:

 They failed 10,000 times before they became lit 😆

-Nikola Tesla, the inventory who worked under Edison, recounts the resiliency of Edison:
+Nikola Tesla, the inventor who worked under Edison, recounts the resiliency of Edison:

-“If he (Thomas Edison) had a needle to find in a haystack, he would not stop to reason where it was most likely to be, but would proceed at once with the feverish diligence of a bee, to examine straw after straw **until** he found the object of his search.”
+but would proceed at once with the feverish diligence of a bee, to examine straw after straw until he found the object of his search.

 Edison’s relentless mindset.